-Voluntary registration guide
+Voluntary registration walkthrough

 This guide will help land and property owners move their titles from the sasine register to the land register.

 You must be the owner of the property in order to voluntarily register it.

 Read more about the benefits and background of voluntary registration.

 For detailed guidance on submitting a voluntary registration, read voluntary registration-specific criteria.

 We recommend using a solicitor to help you apply for voluntary registration, because the process requires a certain level of legal knowledge.
 However, there is no legal requirement to do so.

 You can search for a solicitor using the Law Society of Scotland website.

 In compiling the land register we rely on the information provided by applicants in support of their application.
 The Land Registration etc (Scotland) Act 2012 places a duty on those making an application for registration to ensure the register is accurate.

 Land owners who intend to apply without legal support must submit, along with their application: